How to Overcome the Fear Of Death?

 Why?

-No matter how much ‘content’ is forced upon that individual, he or she can only absorb so much.
+No matter how much ‘content’ is forced into that individual, he or she can only absorb so much.
 He can only integrate and synthesize as much as his ‘container of information’ — his mind (which is directly supported by his bodily functioning) — can process.

-So, the key is how to strengthen the mind to ensure the "target" within that mind that we are trying to influence (in our case, the fears related to death and dying) is hit powerfully and accurately.
+So, the key is how to strengthen the mind to ensure the target within that mind that we are trying to influence (in our case, the fears related to death and dying) is hit powerfully and accurately.

 So, like I said, it is not a one-prong approach.

-If we only meditate, if we only ‘turn within experientially’ — without increasing our understanding of the issue at hand (in this case, death and dying) — we run the risk of never accomplishing our goal fully.
-We run the risk of simply falling into a "feel good" state of mind that is not based in substance, not based on anything "real."
-We never really deal with the issue we had — whether it be about death and dying, or unresolved issues in our relationships, or any other related issues we may have.
+If we only meditate, if we only turn within experientially — without increasing our understanding of the issue at hand (in this case, death and dying) — we run the risk of never fully accomplishing our goal.
+We run the risk of simply falling into a “feel good” state of mind.
+On the other hand, if we only pursue the understanding route, and ignore the meditation component, we run the risk of only increasing our ability to understand to the extent that our mind will support, in its then limited capacity.

 And remember, since our bodies are connected to our minds and they affect each other, if our bodies are tired, unhealthy and imbalanced, they will directly affect the clarity and the level of ability that our minds have to understand — the body will limit the mind’s capacity.